RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 It won't always be possible to take full advantage of vectorisation, for example you may have conditional logic.

-An alternate approach is converting your dataframe to a Python dictionary using `to_dict(orient='index')`.
+An alternate approach is converting your DataFrame to a Python dictionary using `to_dict(orient='index')`.
 This creates a nested dictionary, where each row of the outer dictionary is an internal dictionary.
 This can then be processed via list-comprehension:

 ```python
 def to_dict():